 Looking To Install A Wood Stove? - What You Need To Know

-Any home modification that involves altering the existing chimney, such as a wood-burning stove installation, counts as "building work" and, therefore, falls under UK Building Regulations.
+Any home modification that involves altering the existing chimney, such as a wood-burning stove installation, counts as "building work" and falls under UK Building Regulations.
 You can read more about these regulations here.

 The rules are long and technical.
-So, for that reason, we answer some common questions about wood stove installation in simple terms below.
+For that reason, we answer some common questions about wood stove installation in simple terms below.

 Do I Need Planning Permission To Install A Wood Stove?

 You do not necessarily need planning permission to install a wood stove.
-However, the law states that you need to let your local authority know about your intentions to install any heating appliance.
+However, the law states that you must inform your local authority about your intentions to install any heating appliance.

-Planning permission only becomes relevant if you plan on making structural modifications to the building.
-If the property is listed, there may be restrictions on where you can place the chimney flue.
+Planning permission is only relevant if you plan to make structural modifications to the building.
+If the property is listed, there may be restrictions on where to place the chimney flue.

 In general, you can only place flues in dedicated areas.
-Rules state that you're not allowed to put them on a side elevation facing the main road or the principal wall.
+Rules state that you cannot put them on a side elevation facing the main road or the principal wall.

 Can I Fit A Wood Stove Flue Liner Myself?